Jodinandas/KI-Wettbewerb/README.md

 ### Adding I/O nodes
 The same procedure as with Crossings
 ### Adding streets
-When having selected the "add street" tool, they can be added by hovering over a Crossing or I/O Node and selecting the direction by clicking on the corresponding circle.
+When having selected the "add street" tool, they can be added by hovering over a Crossing or I/O Node and selecting the direction by clicking on the corresponding dot.

 The output of the street is then determined in a similar manner.